payola/Payola/developer_guide.md

 }
 ```

 Every query that fetches any data from database needs to be wrapped inside a transaction block (as can be seen in the previous sample code).
 Squeryl provides two ways to wrap code into a transaction - `transaction { ... }` and `inTransaction { ... }` blocks.
 Every `transaction` block creates a new transaction which establishes a new database connection, whereas `inTransaction` block nests transactions together.
-If there is no parent transaction the `inTransaction` block behaves as a `transaction` block.
+If there is no parent transaction the top level `inTransaction` block behaves as a `transaction` block.

 <a name="squeryl-entities"></a>
 #### Package cz.payola.data.squeryl.entities

-All higher layers of Payola work with [domain layer](#domain) entities, but those entities can't be persisted in data layer.
+All higher layers of Payola work with [domain layer](#domain) entities, but those entities aren't be persisted in data layer direcly.
 For every class of domain layer entity that should be persisted, there exists a class in the data layer that provides database persistence to the corresponding domain layer entity, as is shown in the following picture:

 ![Data layer entities](https://raw.github.com/siroky/Payola/develop/docs/img/data_entities.png)

 Every entity in this package extends the trait `Entity`, which provides Squeryl functionality.
 It could be compared to [Adapter](#http://en.wikipedia.org/wiki/Adapter_pattern) design pattern, where `Entity` from [`common`](#common) package is the Adaptee, `Entity` in this package is the Adapter, and Squeryl functionality is the Target.

 Data layer entities extend the represented domain layer entities (with two exceptions that will be explained later - in the picture above they are displayed with the discontinuous arrow), which allows to treat data layer entities like domain layer entities.
 There is no added business logic in data layer entities - their only purpose is to store/load domain layer entities into/from the database.
-In order to ensure the proper persistence, data entities had duplicated some protected fields on domain layer entities.
+In order to ensure the proper persistence, data entities had duplicated some protected fields of domain layer entities.

 In order to persist a domain layer entity, the entity must be converted to a data layer entity.
 The conversion is run by companion object (extending `EntityConverter`) of data layer entity.
 Every data layer entity has its own converter.
 When the conversion fails, a `DataException` is thrown.
 Since every data layer entity extends a domain layer entity, there is no need for reverse conversion.
 Data layer returns data layer entities, which can be handled as domain layer entities in higher application layers.